klicq/studentChatApp/README.txt

 1. Cloning the Repository

-The first step is to download the project source code from GitHub to your local machine.
+The first step is to download the project source code from GitHub to your local computer.

     Open your terminal or command prompt.

-    Navigate to the directory where you want to store the project.
+    Navigate to the folder where you want to store the project.
 For example:

     cd C:\Users\YourName\Documents\Projects

-    Execute the following command to clone the repository:
+    Run the following command to download the project:

     git clone [https://github.com/klicq/studentChatApp.git](https://github.com/klicq/studentChatApp.git)

+2. API Key and Environment Variables

+The project requires an API key to work correctly.
+This key is a secret and is not included in the project files.

+    Get your Gemini API key from the Google AI Studio website.

+    In the backend folder of the project, create a new file named .env.

+    Inside this new file, copy and paste the following line, and replace YOUR_API_KEY_HERE with the key you just got:

+    GEMINI_API_KEY=YOUR_API_KEY_HERE

-2. Installing Dependencies
+3. Installing Dependencies

-The project's dependencies were not uploaded to GitHub.
-They must be installed locally to run the application.
+The project needs some extra files to run.
+These are called dependencies and must be installed.

-    Navigate into the studentChatApp directory:
+    Navigate into the studentChatApp folder you just cloned.

     cd studentChatApp

-    Install the front-end dependencies:
+    Go into the frontend folder and run the install command:

     cd frontend
     npm install

-    Navigate to the back-end directory and install its dependencies:
+    Go back to the main studentChatApp folder, then enter the backend folder and run the install command:

     cd ../backend
     npm install

-3. Running the Application
+4. Running the Application

-Once all dependencies are installed, you can start the application.
+Now that everything is installed, you can start the application.

-    Start the back-end server from the backend directory:
+    Start the backend server by running the following command from the backend folder:

     npm start

-    Open the index.html file located in the frontend directory in your preferred web browser to access the application.
+    Open the index.html file located inside the frontend folder in your web browser.

-4. Managing Changes with Git
+5. Saving Your Changes with Git

 As you work on the project, you will need to save your progress and upload it to GitHub.

-    Navigate to the root directory of your project (studentChatApp).
+    Navigate to the main studentChatApp folder.

-    To see which files have been modified, use the git status command.
+    To see which files have been changed, use:

-    To stage all changes for a commit, use git add ..
+    git status

+    To get your changed files ready for saving, use:

+    git add .

-    To create a commit with a descriptive message, use:
+    To save the changes with a short note, use:

-    git commit -m "A brief description of the changes"
+    git commit -m "A short note about what you changed"

-    To upload your changes to GitHub, use git push.
+    To upload your changes to GitHub, use:

+    git push

-It is a best practice to add, commit, and push your changes frequently to save your work and keep your GitHub repository up to date.
+Remember to add, commit, and push often to keep your work safe and up-to-date on GitHub.